-The business review and financial review of the Group for the year ended 31 December 2022 are set out in the sections of "Management Discussion and Analysis" of this annual report.
+The business review and financial review of the Group for the year ended 31 December 2023 are set out in the section headed "Management Discussion and Analysis" in this annual report.

-The results of the Group for the year ended 31 December 2022 are set out on pages 76 to 182 of this annual report.
+The results of the Group for the year ended 31 December 2023 are set out on pages 74 to 174 of this annual report.